gustavomccoelho/Named-Entity-Extractor/README.md

 pip install -r requirements.txt
 ```

-The pre-trained models can be downloaded from [this link](https://neuralmind-ai.s3.us-east-2.amazonaws.com/nlp/bert-large-portuguese-cased/bert-large-portuguese-cased_tensorflow_checkpoint.zip) and should be placed under data/input/model_checkpoint/.
+The pre-trained models can be downloaded from [this link](https://neuralmind-ai.s3.us-east-2.amazonaws.com/nlp/bert-large-portuguese-cased/bert-large-portuguese-cased_tensorflow_checkpoint.zip).
+The default location is: data/input/model_checkpoint/.

 The test environment was configured as following: